-Ribs are popular.
-Because of this popularity many restaurants, butchers, grocery stores are out to make some money on anything they can put the name ribs on.
-It is because of this drive that many years ago the underused rib tip section of a full rib rack got turned into riblets.
+Ribs are popular; due to this popularity, many restaurants, butchers, and grocery stores are out to make some money on anything they can put the name ribs on, so often the underused rib tip section of a full rib rack is turned into riblets.
 Restaurants found these little strips of ribs easy to make, cheap to buy, and very popular as the perfect barbecue appetizer.

-So what are riblets and rib tips?
 These names have become interchangeable, but they are different cuts of meat.
-Rib tips are actually the very end (underside) of a rack of ribs.
-When a rack is trimmed to make St. Louis Style Ribs there is a thin strip of rib ends (or tips) left behind.
+Rib tips are actually the end (underside) of a rack of ribs.
+When a rack is trimmed to make St. Louis Style Ribs, there is a thin strip of rib ends (or tips) left behind.
 Riblets are cut from the back or spare ribs to straighten them out.
 Even notice how back ribs are rectangularly shaped?
 This is done by trimming the bones to make them straight for presentation.
 There is also something called rib buttons.
 These are not ribs, but backbone cuts.

-First of all, remember that rib tips are still ribs.
+Remember that rib tips are still ribs.
 Low and slow is still the best way to make them.
-However, because of their size, they cook quicker.
 A low, indirect gas grill fire for an hour or two or a low charcoal fire is great for these little treats.
 Apply a good rub or just sprinkle with some seasoning and they'll turn out great.
 If you want barbecue sauce, brush it on at the end of the cooking time to prevent burning.

-Of course, you can smoke rib tips.
-They make a great appetizer while other things continue to smoke.
+Smoked rib tips make a great appetizer while other things continue to smoke.
 Throw rib tips on the smoker about 2 to 3 hours before the guests arrive.
 Treat them as you would a rack of ribs and you can pull them off the smoker and serve them up while your guests settle in and get their drinks.
 This keeps them busy and happy while you finish the main course.